How to Secure your Design IP in your PLM environment

 While this may seem like every other Digital Rights Management solution, the key difference – indeed the solution’s USP – is that it helps users to seamlessly leverage the organization’s investment in Microsoft Information Protection (MIP).

 Extending your investments in Microsoft to protect your CAD files

-HALOCAD enables CAD applications to use MIP directly.
+HALOCAD enables CAD applications to use Microsoft Information Protection (MIP) directly.
 In doing so, HALOCAD enables encryption of CAD files including MIP label handling and privilege enforcement.
-CAD users will not notice any difference in the handling of CAD files as application of MIP labels happens silently and automatically in the background.
+CAD users will not notice any difference in the handling of CAD files as the application of MIP labels happens silently and automatically in the background.
 Thus, HALOCAD provides end-to-end protection of CAD files by seamlessly applying MIP templates on the CAD files during its creation.

 For more information on how you can protect CAD files, visit www.secude.com/halocad/